icegoat9/compiler-class-wab/docs/Wabbish-Specification.md

 ### 5.1 Printing Strings

-You can also print string literals by following print with any characters between a pair of double quotes `"..."`:
+You can also print string literals by following print with characters between a pair of double quotes `"..."`:

 ```
 print "hello, world.";